DoDoxD1/youtube-clone/Readme.md

 ```

 > Replace `3000:3000` with your desired port if needed.\
-> Create a .env file using below mentioned environment configuration.
+> Create a .env file using the mentioned environment configuration.

 ---